 How to create a pivot table

-1. Click on Add report, which is located at the top left of the page, and select Create a custom pivot report.
-This will take you straight to a view where you can select the data you wish to include in your pivot.
-After you select your first record, future options of selectable data will change based on that first selection.
-(Note: When you select a record type, Aha! will automatically create a column that includes the record's name.)
+Note: When you select a record type, Aha! will automatically create a column that includes the record's name.
 This ensures that you are putting together a table with valid data objects that can be pivoted against each other.

-4. Quantify report rollups through calculations across rows and down columns with the Calculate option.
-Functions include sum value, average, minimum, and maximum, and the list of available functions will vary based on the data you select for the table.
+Quantify report rollups through calculations across rows and down columns with the Within cells list as: option.
+Functions include list, count, sum average, minimum, and maximum.
+The list of available functions will vary based on the data you select for the table.

-5. Sort by row, column, or cell values in the report by clicking the Sort data button.
+Sort by row, column, or cell values in the report by clicking the Sort fields buttons.
 You can sort by every value in the pivot table.
 Drag and drop when multiple values are present to choose which sort should supersede the others.

 Customize the report